 The hope of a long hot summer has got us ready and raring to dust off our spade and shears and get creative outside.
 But before we tackle the plants and flowers, the garden shed is first on our list for a revamp for summer 2021.

 Even the simplest of outhouses can serve as so much more than just a dumping ground for tools, toys and bikes.
 Paint it up and dress it right and it can become a home office, a playroom, a cosy snug for relaxing or a gardener’s dream potting shed.

 Another great thing about decorating a shed is that it’s a small, self-contained project that can be completed in a couple of weekends.
 So if your plans for a perfect home still seem like a pipe dream, turn your attention to a little bit of heaven in your back yard.

-Spark your imagination with our garden shed ideas, for gardens of all sizes.
+Spark your imagination with our garden shed ideas, for garden ideas of all sizes.

 2. Turn your shed into a chic sanctuary